Should Chris Pay off his Mortgage?

 o If he plans to keep his house until 2045, the historical data indicate he is better off in three-quarters of the scenarios making his minimum payments and investing in stocks.
 The average values of his after-tax savings are shown in the infographic above and show that he will have more savings on average with lower monthly mortgage payments.

-o If he plans to sell his house or use the money he has saved to fully re-pay his mortgage 10 years from now, the decision is not as clear cut and will need to consider his Personal preference indicating how much risk you are willing to take to achieve a higher return..
-Because Chris plans to continue to work for many years, he may be able to tolerate more The possibility that something bad will happen. than someone who plans to retire before their mortgage is fully re-paid.
+o If he plans to sell his house or use the money he has saved to fully re-pay his mortgage 10 years from now, the decision is not as clear cut and will need to consider his risk tolerance.
+Because Chris plans to continue to work for many years, he may be able to tolerate more risk than someone who plans to retire before their mortgage is fully re-paid.

 ● Chris’s investment mix is important in making his decision.